 CVE-2026-41317: CWE-352: Cross-Site Request Forgery (CSRF) in frappe press

-CVE-2026-41317 is a medium severity Cross-Site Request Forgery (CSRF) vulnerability in the Frappe custom app 'press'.
-The vulnerable endpoint 'press. api. account. create_api_secret' allows database writes and is accessible via the GET method, which enables CSRF-like exploits.
+CVE-2026-41317 is a medium severity Cross-Site Request Forgery (CSRF) vulnerability in the Frappe custom app 'press', which manages infrastructure and SaaS on Frappe Cloud.
+The vulnerable endpoint 'press. api. account. create_api_secret' allows database writes and is accessible via the GET method, enabling CSRF-like exploits.
 A patch has been committed that restricts this endpoint to POST requests only, mitigating the vulnerability.
-The affected versions are those prior to commit 52ea2f2d1b587be0807557e96f025f47897d00fd.

 AI Analysis